DarrenAtherton49/UpNext/Backlog.md

 - WorkManager
     + Pre-load and cache the data needed for discover to work instantly (use WorkManager to periodically fetch data and also fetch it on first app run)
     + Decide when to invalidate/delete some of the past searches.
 E.g. only keep the 50 most recent searches.
-    + Fetch and store a new config every 3 days (call the ConfigRepository refreshConfig() function)
+    + Fetch and store a new config every 3 days (call the ConfigRepository refreshConfig() function) as per TMDB documentation
 - [Setting] Update the grid/list pages to show an icon to show which content you have already watched without clicking into the detail screen
 - Implement the list toggle mode xml layout
 - Cut down all data models I don't use to decrease memory footprint.
 For example on the list/grid screens, we probably don't need a lot of the attributes other than the name and the image urls for the content.
 Then when we navigate to the detail screen, we get everything
-- Refresh config from TMDB every 3 days as per documentation
 - Display TMDB attribution in the app
 - Refactor ViewMapper files so that they're better organised by functionality
 - Add 'About' screen to the settings screen